 Ugandan Sexual Health and Pastoral Education (USHAPE)

-USHAPE is an initiative between UK GPs and Bwindi Community Hospital run in conjunction with the Royal College of General Practitioners delivering Family Planning and Sexual Health Training and Education in Uganda.
+USHAPE began as a Health Partnership between UK GPsand Bwindi Community Hospital run in conjunction with the Royal College of General Practitioners delivering Family Planning and Sexual Health Training and Education in Uganda.
+The project is now supported and managed by the Margaret Pyke Trust.
 Our work began at Bwindi Community Hospital and is rapidly spreading to other hospitals and districts across Uganda.
 We are honoured to currently receive funding and support from the Tropical Health & Education Trust (THET) Health Partnership Scheme (funded by UKAID/DfiD), which has been a huge help in advancing our programs.

 Train one, train all: the cascade training model